23 Best Beekeeping Books

 Ingo Arndt and Jürgen Tautz with a forward by Thomas D. Seeley

-In spite of abundant resources online, many new beekeepers desire to obtain a book or books.
 You will find interesting ideas and styles of beekeeping online.
-The many interesting methods are fun to explore and you may want to try them.
+They are fun to explore and you may want to try them.

-However, use care when learning about beekeeping online.
+However, proceed with caution learning about beekeeping online.
 Not every method shown works in all climates, or all situations.
 Ultimately, you are responsible for your bees.